Abbas the Great: War against the Khanate of Bukhara

 Abbas' first campaign with his reformed army was against the Uzbeks who had seized Khorasan and were ravaging the province.
 In April 1598 he went on the attack.
 One of the two main cities of the province, Mashhad, was easily recaptured but the Uzbek leader Din Mohammed Khan was safely behind the walls of the other chief city, Herat.
 Abbas managed to lure the Uzbek army out of the town by feigning a retreat.
 A bloody battle ensued on 9 August 1598, in the course of which the Uzbek khan was wounded and his troops retreated (the khan was murdered by his own men during the retreat).
 However, during the battle, Farhad Khan had fled after being wounded and was later accused of fleeing due to cowardice.
 He was nevertheless forgiven by Abbas, who wanted to appoint him as the governor of Herat, which Farhad Khan refused.
 According to Oruch Beg, Farhad Khan's refusal made Abbas feel that he had been insulted.
 Due to Farhad Khan's arrogant behaviour and his suspected treason, he was seen as a threat to Abbas, so Abbas had him executed.
 Abbas then converted Gilan and Mazandaran into the crown domain (khasseh), and appointed Allahverdi Khan as the new commander-in-chief of the Safavid army.

 By 1599, Abbas had captured not only Herat and Mashhad, but had moved as far east as Balkh.
 This was a short-lived victory and he could only settle on controlling only some of this conquest, because the new ruler of the Transoxiana, Baqi Muhammad Khan returned Balkh to Uzbek domain after defeating Safavid army led by Abbas near Balkh in 1602.
 By 1603, the battle lines had stabilized despite the loss of the majority of the Safavid artillery to Uzbeks.
 Abbas was able to hold onto most of Khorasan, including Herat, Sabzevar, Farah, and Nisa.

 Abbas' north-east frontier was now safe for the time being and he could turn his attention to the Ottomans in the west.
 After defeating the Uzbeks, he moved his capital from Qazvin to Isfahan.

 War against the Ottomans

-"Abbas King of Persia", as seen by Thomas Herbert in 1627.